shukla2015/Airbnb-CDC-Ingestion-Pipeline/README.md

 # Airbnb-CDC-Ingestion-Pipeline
 Project Overview

 This project simulates an end-to-end data engineering pipeline for an Airbnb-like booking system.
-It combines batch and CDC-based ingestion to process customer and booking data into a cloud data warehouse using Azure services.
+It combines batch, real time and CDC-based ingestion to process customer and booking data into a cloud data warehouse using Azure services.

 # Tech Stack
 Python